New Jersey Recording Laws: Consent Rules and Penalties

 Recording Government Meetings

-New Jersey’s Open Public Meetings Act (N.J.
+New Jersey's Open Public Meetings Act (N.J.
 Stat.
-Ann. § 10:4-6 et seq.) requires most government meetings to be open to the public.
-Recording of public meetings is generally permitted.
+Ann.
+10:4-6 et seq.) requires most government meetings to be open to the public.
+The law states that the public has the right to "witness in full detail all phases of the deliberation, policy formulation and decision making" of a public body.
+Public bodies that possess functioning sound recording equipment must record the public portions of all meetings.
 You can record:

 - City council meetings